 “Žilavka Inox” is made in the way that is kept in inox tanks for 6 – 7 months.
 After that the wine goes for one month in the bottles.
 Yearly “Brkić Wine” produces 5000 – 7000 bottles of “Žilavka Inox” type.

 “Žilavka Greda” is made with the “sur lie” method.
 For 2 years it’s stored in barrique barrels, after what is stored in bottles.
 In the period of two years “Brkić Wine” produces about 3000 bottles of “Žilavka Greda” white wine.

 “Mjesečar” (Eng.
 “Sleepwalker”) is made by 100% “Žilavka” wine grape.
 This type of wine is stored always in a new barrel made from the Bosnian oak.
 It’s also important that you follow the Moon.
-When the Moon is going from a new to a fool, then the grapes in the barrel are mixed by gravity.
-When the Moon is going from fool to new, then the wine makers need to mix it gently once every month.
+When the Moon is going from a new to full, then the grapes in the barrel are mixed by gravity.
+When the Moon is going from full to new, then the wine makers need to mix it gently once every month.
 After 9 – 12 months the wine is ready.
 Month before the wine goes into bottles the winemakers don’t mix the wine.
 “Brkić Wine” produces 745 bottles of “Mjesečar” wine type.